 - With yet another clean cloth, wipe the area again and see if the scratches are still visible.

-Vinyl Floor Peeling and Cracking Over Time
+Vinyl Floor Peeling and Cracking Over Time is a Natural Weakness

 Over the years, your vinyl planks will also experience peeling and cracking.
 This happens as the adhesive around the corners of your flooring wear out and start to curl.
 It’s going to look rather unpleasant and unattractive, and it leads to dirt accumulating underneath the planks.
 If this doesn’t get fixed, your vinyl planks will only look worse and more dirt will get trapped under the flooring.